NIRCam Time Series Observation Pipeline Caveats

 Stage 3 processing

 YREF_SCI keywords in the header match the location of the source.
 Additionally, JWST pipeline version 1.4.6 does not adjust the aperture position as a function of time.
-If motions of the telescope caused by jitter and/or High Gain Antenna moves occur, the position of the aperture used to extract photometric signal needs to be moved.
-Fortunately, the expected jitter and motion of high gain antenna moves is expected to be small, below the 3 mas level, except for a 1 minute period following a High Gain Antenna move (Schlawin et al. ).
+If telescope motions caused by jitter and/or high gain antenna (HGA) moves occur, the position of the aperture used to extract photometric signal needs to be moved.
+Fortunately, the expected jitter and motion of high gain antenna moves is expected to be small, below the 3 mas level, except for a 1 minute period following a high gain antenna move (Schlawin et al. ).

-The Weak Lens point spread function can span a significant size (2.2") so the target star can blend with nearby sources.
-To calculate the contamination overlap, one can use WebbPSF to simulate background stars and scale the transit depth accordingly.
+The weak lens point spread function can span a significant size (2.2") so the target star can blend with nearby sources.
+To calculate the contamination overlap, use WebbPSF to simulate background stars and scale the transit depth accordingly.

 Stage 1 processing

 1/f noise has considerable impact on grism time series because there are no background pixels for a given row on two to three amplifiers depending on the filter and position.
 Thus, the noise can be highly correlated along the dispersion (i.e., wavelength) direction.
 Binning N wavelengths together, therefore, may not decrease the noise by the square root of N as would be expected if each pixel is independent.
 While 1/f noise cannot be eliminated, it can be reduced by using small aperture sizes and reference pixel correction and row-by-row correction on amplifiers that have background pixels in the horizontal/fast-read direction.
 This should be performed at the reference pixel correction step of the pipeline after removing the pre-amplifier resets.
 The pre-amplifier resets can be estimated from either the average reference pixel or average background pixel in each 512 pixel or 2048 pixel wide amplifier region (for Noutputs = 4 and Noutputs = 1, respectively).

 panels or data software packages;